econnet/econ/motivation.rst

 Democratic systems that allow powerful roles, produce `facade democracies`_.
-Actually this happens also, if the power is by wealth concentration outside the political ranks, by bribing the politicians.
+Actually, this happens also, if the power is by wealth concentration outside the political ranks, by bribing the politicians.